soundscape-community/.github/profile/README.md

 ## Getting in touch

-We have no communication channels yet, besides what's available under this Github organization.
+We have no communication channels yet, besides what's available under this GitHub organization.
 Please open an issue in the most appropriate repository to get in touch.
 We hope to have other channels soon for more informal chat and discussions surrounding the project.